anniehedgpeth/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-study-guide.md

  - What is the purpose of `why-run`

 ` -W`, `--why-run`
+A type of `chef-client` run that does everything except modify the system.
 Use why-run mode to understand why the chef-client makes the decisions that it makes and to learn more about the current and proposed state of the system.

  - How do you invoke a ‘why-run’